wp-plugins/manage-pages-custom-columns/readme.txt

 Tested up to: 2.2
 Stable tag: trunk

-Replicates the custom column feature of the manage posts page.
+Replicates the custom column feature of the Manage Posts page for the Manage Pages page.

 == Description ==

 Replicates the custom column feature of the manage posts page.
 This is in response to the long-standing [enhancement request](http://trac.wordpress.org/ticket/2284).
 It provides a `manage_pages_custom_column` action and `manage_pages_columns` filter which can be used similarly to the `manage_posts_custom_column` action and `manage_posts_columns` filter provided by WordPress.

+A tutorial on [how to add custom columns to the manage posts screen](http://scompt.com/archives/2007/10/20/adding-custom-columns-to-the-wordpress-manage-posts-screen) can be viewed on my website.

 == Installation ==